 There are multiple types of engineering, including:

-Mechanical engineering, the design and development of heavy equipment and its components.
+Mechanical engineering: the design and development of heavy machinery and its components.

-Civil engineering, the creation and maintenance of infrastructures like roads, tunnels, transportation centers, and more.
+Civil engineering: the creation and maintenance of infrastructure like roads, tunnels, public transit systems, and more.

-Computer engineering, the building and maintaining of computer hardware and systems.
+Computer engineering: the building and maintenance of computer hardware and connected systems.

-Biomedical engineering, the creation of equipment and systems for healthcare applications.
+Biomedical engineering: the creation of equipment and systems for improving human health.

 Engineers in every specialization need strong problem-solving abilities and working knowledge of system design, project management, and computer science.
-Whether you lean toward creativity or logical analysis, there’s bound to be something in engineering to engage your mind.
+Whether you lean toward creativity or logical analysis, engineering can engage your mind and challenge you professionally.